lovablelabs/docs/src/tips-tricks/custom-domain.md

 # :earth_africa: Setting up a custom domain

-When you create a project, GPT Engineer makes it easy to [publish it](../features/deploy.md) by simply clicking on a button.
-However, we don't support custom domains (yet).
+When you create a project, GPT Engineer makes it easy to [publish it](../features/deploy.md) with the click of a button.

-However, if having a custom domain is important to you, then there are a few ways you can achieve this.
+If having a custom domain is important to you, then there are a few ways you can achieve this.

-## Using Netlify (Recommended)
+## Using Netlify (<1 minute)

-You can host on Netlify for free with a custom domain, but you need to purchase the domain separately, and advanced features may require a paid plan.
+You can host on Netlify for free with a custom domain, you do need to purchase the domain yourself.

-To use Netlify you will need to follow these steps (it takes less than a minute!):
-- Deploy your project using Netlify - instructions [here](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)
+The steps are.

+1. Click GitHub then "create repository" if you haven't already done so in gptengineer.app
+2. Go to: https://app.netlify.com/start/deploy?repository=PASTE_YOUR_GITHUB_PROJECTS_URL_HERE and follow instructions
-- Configure a custom domain for your Netlify site - instructions [here](https://docs.netlify.com/domains-https/custom-domains/#assign-a-domain-to-a-production-site)
+3. Configure a custom domain for your Netlify site, instructions [here](https://docs.netlify.com/domains-https/custom-domains/#assign-a-domain-to-a-production-site)